 Recent years have seen a great increase in the need for convenience food and drinks, with people working longer hours and fitting more activities into their days you can see why.
 All this food needs to be wrapped in convenient packaging, which currently is mainly shrink wrapping, sealed food tray packaging, folding carton packaging and corrugated case and tray packaging.

 These options offer the best protection for the product from tampering, protection from damage and other needs that the individual product may have.
 Often these products may even need a combination of different types of packaging such as beer and carbonated drinks packaging.

-Leading into the next trend, whereby manufacturers are utilizing the glass bottles once again to offer a recyclable option to consumers.
+Leading into the next trend, whereby manufacturers are utilising the glass bottles once again to offer a recyclable option to consumers.
 This is particularly prevalent in the alcoholic beverage industry and particularly in multi-pack drinks where there is still a need for a second form of packaging to bind them together and offer a second layer of protection.

 Alongside this rising convenience trend is the want for these to be available at low prices, which leaves packaging manufacturers searching for cheaper solutions to packaging so not to falter on the quality of the product inside.
 This is why a lot of packaging is made of shrink wrap plastic, with low costs of the product and low operational costs of this particular form of food packaging equipment, it is a great alternative, which is accessible to both large organisations as well as smaller businesses.